Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Constructing Real Number

-There are two methods to construct real number literals.
+There are two methods to construct real number literals;
+- from decimal notation, and
+- from scientific notation.

 Real number literals constructed with decimal notation may be written as follows.